menu

 Demigod of Revenge's Effect on the Land Base

-Demigod of Revenge has a rather restrictive mana cost of (R/B)(R/B)(R/B)(R/B)(R/B), until you consider that the only lands in the deck that cannot make either R or B are the 2 Deep Forest Hermits (and, to some extent, the third Verdant Catacombs).
+Demigod of Revenge has a rather restrictive mana cost of (R/B)(R/B)(R/B)(R/B)(R/B), until you consider that the only lands in the deck that cannot make either R or B are the 2 Forests (and, to some extent, the third Verdant Catacombs).
 I quickly dismissed the card for my first round of testing because of its mana cost (while simultaneously including 2 Bituminous Blast that truly aren't much more difficult to cast!) without really thinking about how easy Demigod truly is to cast.
 So for now, I think it's safe to consider its effect as negligible.

 This is the maindeck that I am going to be testing with this week.
-Sideboard cards to consider include Volcanic Fallout, Nature's Claim, Naturalize, Great Sable Stag, Obstinate Baloth, Thoughtseize, Duress, Exterminate!, Wurmcoil Engine, Deathmark, Fulminator Mage, Guttural Response, Autumn's Veil, Thought Hemorrhage, Memoricide, and Anathemancer, but further testing is required to figure out in what quantity and how to sideboard them.
+Sideboard cards to consider include Volcanic Fallout, Nature's Claim, Naturalize, Great Sable Stag, Obstinate Baloth, Thoughtseize, Duress, Terminate, Wurmcoil Engine, Deathmark, Fulminator Mage, Guttural Response, Autumn's Veil, Thought Hemorrhage, Memoricide, and Anathemancer, but further testing is required to figure out in what quantity and how to sideboard them.

 My current thoughts are that Volcanic Fallout is a must, Nature's Claim is a must, Fulminator Mage would be pretty slick, Great Sable Stag is a must, & Obstinate Baloth can probably stay home.
 During last week's MTGO PTQ, I assumed any opponent with Green boarded them in, and usually left my Blightnings in the Sideboard.
 The 3 that I boarded in never got cast over 9 rounds, and they ended up being 100% irrelevant the entire day.